-It’s easy to envision your desired retirement lifestyle—no work, peace, freedom, and fun.
+It’s easy to envision your desired retirement lifestyle—no work, peace, freedom and fun.
 Have you ever answered the question how much income will you need to maintain that lifestyle?
-In this article, I’ll show you how to determine how much income you’ll need to maintain your desired standard of living during retirement.
+In this column, I’ll show you how to determine how much income you’ll need to maintain your desired standard of living during retirement.

 Using today’s dollars, how much income do you think you’ll need each month to cover your monthly household expenses?
 Let’s say that you need $3,000 to pay for your monthly household expenses.
 I’m sure that you want to have money left over after you pay the bills.
 How much extra do you need to do fun stuff: take annual vacations, spend on impulse, etc.?
 Let’s say you’d like an extra $500 remaining after the bills are paid.
 Using our example, you need a total of $3,500 per month.

 Company sponsored pension plans are on the brink of extension.
 Does your company offer a pension?
 Many companies have done away with traditional, guaranteed pension check per month plans.
 They’ve opted to use defined contribution type plans such as 401(k) plans where you’re required to contribute.
-Future benefit is based on your contributions, employer’s matching contributions, and investment performance.
-If your company offers a traditional pension check per month plan, considering the fact many employers are freezing pension plans, I encourage you to discount projected benefit by 25-percent.
+Future benefit is based on your contribution, employer’s matching contribution and investment performance.
+If your company offers a traditional pension check per month plan, considering the fact many employers are freezing pension plans, I encourage you to discount projected benefit by 25 percent.
 In my example, we’ll assume that we will not receive a pension.

 Did you or will you purchase a deferred or immediate annuity?
 If you purchased an annuity, calculate what your expected monthly benefit will be.
 Will you receive royalty checks or rental income during retirement?
 In our example, we’ll assume that there’s no money coming in from an annuity, rental income or royalties.